cdomet-d/tutor-helper/readme.md

 ```bash
 track <login>
 ```
-The output will look like this:
+The script will output in the terminal; it will look like this:

 ```bash
 Login     <login>